-Like all joints in the human body, the elbow is a fairly complex network of tissues that work together harmoniously in order to enable the dexterity we are used to.
-In the elbow, none of these tissues is as important for its movement as the ligaments.
+Like all joints in the human body, the elbow is a complex network of tissues that work together harmoniously to enable the dexterity we are used to.
+In the elbow, none of these tissues are as important for its movement as the ligaments.

-One such ligament, known commonly as the ulnar collateral ligament (UCL), is much more prone to injury over its neighboring tissues.
+One such ligament, known commonly as the ulnar collateral ligament (UCL), is much more prone to injury than its neighboring tissues.

 Anatomy of the Ulnar Collateral Ligament of the Elbow